quinncomendant/restickler/README.md

 OPTIONS

     -A                  Abort if there has been no user activity since last back up.
     -B                  Abort if on battery power.
     -b HOURS            Min interval between back up operations (currently every 0 hours).
     -C FILE             Path to environment config file (default: ~/.config/restickler/env).
     -c HOURS            Min interval between check operations (currently every 720 hours).
     -d MBPS|%           Limit download speed in Mb/s or as a percentage of available bandwidth.
     -e FILE             File containing back up exclusion rules, used as --exclude-file=FILE.
     -f HOURS            Min interval between forget operations (currently every 168 hours).
     -H                  Abort if connected to an iOS hotspot.
     -h, --help          Display this help message.
     -I                  Abort if internet is unreliable.
+    --allow-auto-unlock Automatically unlock stale repository locks (older than 24h, same host+user, restic not running).
     --install-config    Install example config files (will not overwrite existing files):
                           ~/.config/restickler/env
                           ~/.config/restickler/exclude/default.txt
     -n                  Dry run: print the expected outcome to the screen; don’t actually do anything.
     -p HOURS            Min interval between prune operations (currently every 240 hours).
     -q                  Do not output comprehensive progress report.
     --self-update       Download the replace restickler with the latest release from GitHub.
     -t TASK,TASK,…     A list of tasks to complete on SOURCE (default: backup,restore,forget,prune,check) -u MBPS|%           Limit upload speed in Mb/s or as a percentage of available bandwidth.
     -v                  Display verbose output (-vv to list uploaded files; -vvv to show debugging output).
     -V, --version       Print version information.

 Restickler, by default, runs these commands in sequence to maintain the full lifecycle of a healthy repository: